-Automobile liability exposure: Do you and your employees use vehicles during the performance of their work?
-Here are few suggestions to use.
+Automobile liability exposure: Do you and your employees use vehicles during the performance of your work?
+Here are few suggestions.
 First, do a motor vehicle record check on all employees before allowing them to drive company vehicles.
 Is there procedure/policy book for all drivers of company vehicles?
 Be sure to get a commercial auto policy to protect your mortgage brokers business.

 Here is the minimum recommended mortgage brokers insurance coverage: